shakil89427/Gpushop-Server/README.md

-# Created for Assaignment 12
+# Created for Simple Ecommerce Gpushop

-## Used to Create
+## Used Node Js,cors,express,dotenv,mongodb to Create

-cors,express,dotenv,mongodb

 ### `Created by`